Find Grad Schools

 10 Yearly Graduations

 University of Wisconsin - Madison is the 12th most popular school in the nation for students seeking a master's degree in zoology.
 Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in zoology from UW - Madison.
-About 70% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 10 people received their master's degree in zoology from UW - Madison.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #13